Dr. Ted McAllister Reviews Book on Rise of "Quasi-Law"

 But recover what?
 Frohnen and Carey’s essential contribution to the act of recovery is to remind (or instruct) the reader in the meaning, the definition, of “law” and of “constitution.”
-When uncovering the meaning of “law,” the authors write: “We seek to reestablish the long-held [belief that] … the rule of law is governance according to settled norms; it is valuable because it establishes predictable order, allowing for the pursuit of higher political ends as well as basic human flourishing.”
+When uncovering the meaning of “law,” the authors write: “We seek to reestablish the long-held that … the rule of law is governance according to settled norms; it is valuable because it establishes predictable order, allowing for the pursuit of higher political ends as well as basic human flourishing.”
 Therefore law is not the source of higher-order goods, but rather the means of pursuing those goods.
 Law is normative in the sense that it reflects and sometimes expresses (or crystalizes) social norms.
 Rooted, therefore, in concrete social experience, laws emerge out of existing social arrangements and practices.
 Particular and imperfect, these laws reflect “the integrations of historical expectations—rooted in circumstance and practice—with permanent principles stemming from the order of reality, or natural law; it is best understood as historically grounded normative reasoning.”
 A precise understanding of the relationship between Common and Natural Law is not something that this book does adequately.

 This Common Law understanding of law stresses order and orderliness and engenders support from those under the law because the law issues from them out of their experiences with reality as encountered in concrete circumstances.
 But the various alternative conceptions of law that have emerged in the American context stress the power of law to shape or mold society.
 Law, as altered by these new conceptions, now aims at something rather than reflecting something and thus issues from attractive (even seductive) and abstract ideals of justice or the Good.
 Law as a means of transformation is radically different from law as an orderly expression of norms and values.
 And the beautiful vision, untainted by real human experiences in messy and specific conditions, leaves advocates of social justice with a moralistic justification for the use of law as force to rearrange the social structure of society.